 Evie: Yes, let's.
 Onward to London!

-- Kukris Are Kool: Can wield kukris, whose wavy pattern would suggest being made out of wootz steel.
-Henry Green provides it to them:Jacob: What's this Greenie?
+- Kukris Are Kool: The twins can wield kukris, whose wavy pattern would suggest being made out of wootz steel.
+Henry Green provides them their first ones, and Jacob takes an immediate liking to them, brandishing them frequently in cutscenes.Jacob: What's this Greenie?
 Assassin Christmas?

 - My Greatest Failure: Their roles in directly creating Jack the Ripper and the brutal murders he commits are clearly seen as both of them feel a deep sense of remorse for bringing Jack into the Brotherhood.